-Overexposure to sunlight can cause skin aging, skin cancer, eye damage (cataracts).
-While skin cancer is in the crease, there is no need to getting it, examine the skin periodically for any mole that changes shape, color, or size, look out for any sore that seems not to heal.
-The following recommendations will prevent Sun’s injury.
+Overexposure to sunlight can cause skin aging, skin cancer, and eye damage (cataracts).
+While skin cancer is in the crease, there is no need to get it, examine the skin periodically for any mole that changes shape, color, or size, and look out for any sore that seems not to heal.
+The following recommendations will prevent Sun\’s injury.

-- Get sunlight in daily, small, graduated dose, avoid sunburn-like poison.
+- Get sunlight in daily, small, graduated doses, and avoid sunburn-like poison.

 - Eat a low-fat diet, fruits, vegetables, whole grains, raw nuts, and seeds.
 These food are rich in cancer-preventing compounds.
 A high-fat diet containing cholesterol, saturated fats, and polyunsaturated fats (in refined vegetable oils) promotes the development of skin cancer.

 - Mead MN.
 Benefits of sunlight: a bright spot for human health.
 Environ Health Perspect.
 2008 Apr;116(4): A160-7.
 DOI: 10.1289/ehp.116-a160.
 Erratum in: Environ Health Perspect.
 2008 May;116(5): A197.
 PMID: 18414615; PMCID: PMC2290997.

 - Rostand, Stephen G.a; McClure, Leslie A.b,*; Kent, Shia T.c,d; Judd, Suzanne E.c; Gutiérrez, Orlando M.a,c Associations of blood pressure, sunlight, and vitamin D in community-dwelling adults, Journal of Hypertension: September 2016 – Volume 34 – Issue 9 – p 1704-1710